 - Partitioned: One of the biggest problems with storing large amounts of data is that an entire database cannot be stored in a single document due to the sheer size of the document.
 The possibility of partitioning is based on the fact that a document can be distributed over several computers, eliminating the need for a single disk to have the capacity to store a whole set of data.

 - Speed of consultation: As databases grow in size, SQL query times increase, especially when joins are required.
 Different data structures and clustered architectures reduce query times when the amount of data handled is large.

-- Processing speed: When you want to perform operations on the whole database, NoSQL databases have built-in parallel processing engines, which reduce read and write times on large tables.
+- Processing speed: when you want to perform operations on the entire database, the NoSQL databases have built-in parallel processing engines, which reduce read and write times on large tables.

-It is important to note that, although noSQL databases generally revolve around these properties, this does not mean that all noSQL databases will fulfil all of them, nor that all noSQL databases will be equally effective in fulfilling all properties.
-In fact, noSQL DBs are divided into several types, oriented to satisfy some priorities or others according to different needs.
+It is important to note that, although the NoSQL databases generally revolve around these properties, this does not mean that all NoSQL databases will fulfil all of them, nor that all NoSQL databases will be equally effective in fulfilling all properties.
+In fact, NoSQL databases are divided into several types, oriented to satisfy some priorities or others according to different needs.
 We will go into more detail on these aspects in the following sections.

 3. Types of NoSQL databases.
 Division by groups